pranjal12-web/GGH_Ideathon_final/README.md

 # AI Medical Assistant

-Our healthcare recommendation system is designed to streamline the healthcare journey for individuals, offering them convenience, accuracy, and peace of mind in managing their health needs.
-Whether someone is seeking a specialist, a diagnosis, or medication advice, our platform aims to be their trusted companion in navigating the complexities of the healthcare landscape.
+My healthcare recommendation system is designed to streamline the healthcare journey for individuals, offering them convenience, accuracy, and peace of mind in managing their health needs.
+Whether someone is seeking a specialist, a diagnosis, or medication advice, my platform aims to be their trusted companion in navigating the complexities of the healthcare landscape.

 ## Key Features